Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Data description

 Before computing 2D-TTC, a series of preprocessing steps was applied to ensure the precision, continuity, and physical plausibility of vehicle motion data from the Argoverse-2 dataset.
-These steps included the extraction of raw trajectory data, trajectory smoothing and filtering, and the derivation of dynamic variables such as speed, acceleration, and steering angle.
+These steps included extracting raw trajectory data, smoothing and filtering the trajectories, and deriving dynamic variables such as speed, acceleration, and steering angle.
 First, all multi-agent trajectories were transformed from local city-specific frames to global WGS84 coordinates, enabling consistent alignment with HD map geometries.
 Raw trajectories were then examined for noise caused by sensor jitter, occlusion, or missed detections—issues more common in human-driven vehicles than in AV tracks.
 To suppress such noise while preserving curvature and lane-change dynamics, cubic B-spline smoothing was applied to the position coordinates (\citep{eilers1996flexible,choi2024safe}).
-This method effectively removed local fluctuations while retaining key geometric features (see Fig.\ref{fig:4}).
+This method effectively removed local fluctuations while retaining key geometric features (see Fig. \ ref {fig:4}).
 Stationary or irrelevant agents, such as parked vehicles and bicycles, were filtered out to reduce computational load and focus only on interaction-relevant entities.

 Dynamic control inputs were then computed.
 Instantaneous speed $v_t$ was derived as the Euclidean norm of velocity components:

 Residual noise in $v_t$ was suppressed with a Savitzky–Golay filter (\citep{chen2004simple}) using a second-order polynomial and a 110-frame window (11s).
 Longitudinal acceleration (\(a_t\)) was obtained by first-order numerical differentiation: